Richard Masters (football executive): Biography

-Masters' early education consisted of attending the independent Solihull School.
+Masters attended the independent Solihull School.
 He later studied for a BSc Economics and Geography degree at University College London.

-Earlier in his career, he was the Marketing Manager for England and Wales Cricket Board from 1994 to 2000, before serving as Commercial Director for the English Football League from 2001 to 2006.
-He moved to the Premier League in 2006 where he became the Director of Sales and Marketing, holding the position from January 2006 until November 2018.
-In 2019, English Football Association announced Masters as the CEO of the Premier League, the top tier of English Football.
+He was the marketing manager for England and Wales Cricket Board from 1994 to 2000, before serving as commercial director for the English Football League from 2001 to 2006.
+He moved to the Premier League in 2006 where he became the director of sales and marketing, holding the position from January 2006 until November 2018.
+In 2019, English Football Association announced Masters as the CEO of the Premier League, the top tier of English football.